What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

-Large red blood cells occur when there isn’t enough vitamin B12.
-Their size signals that instead of dividing properly and letting go of their nucleus they retain their nucleus, leaving little room for oxygen.
-The problem is that red blood cells are supposed to carry oxygen to your other cells and when they don’t your hands and/or feet are likely to feel numb.
+Red blood cells get overly large when there isn’t enough vitamin B12.
+Instead of dividing properly and letting go of their nucleus they retain their nucleus, leaving little room for the oxygen they’re meant to carry to every part of your body.
+Without sufficient oxygen your hands and/or feet begin to feel numb.

-It’s hardly surprising that such beautifully visible evidence under a microscope of an oxygen-
+It’s hardly surprising that for most doctors the visible evidence under a microscope of an oxygen-

 Some specific low vitamin B12 health issues

 Malabsorption ~ Without enough stomach acid your body can’t free B12 from protein.
 You can eat healthy yet suffer from malnutrition.
 How can this happen?
 Read More.

 Numbness ~ Many people find my site using the search terms “numb” or “numbness.”
 Some search with the question, “Can you get rid of numb feet?”
 I answer that with three things I know about numbness.
 Read More.